zhangjunhd/reading-notes/ml/LuceneInAction.md

 Total time: 4 seconds
 ```

-## UNDERSTANDING THE CORE INDEXING CLASSES
+## Understanding the core indexing classes
 As you saw in our Indexer class, you need the following classes to perform the simplest indexing procedure:

 - IndexWriter